040 Processing Data with Pandas#

 Note

 Be careful to use parentheses around each filter expression above.
-The & operator has a higher precedence than the < operator so if you do not use parentheses then it will still be a valid the expression but it will not work in the way you expected.
+The & operator has a higher precedence than the < operator so if you do not use parentheses then it will still be a valid expression but it will not work in the way you expected.

 Note that we use a very similar indexing syntax, i.e., df[selector], for selecting both rows and columns.
-The difference is that when selecting rows we use a Boolean series as the index value, whereas when selecting columns we use a list of column names as the index value.
+The difference is that when selecting rows we use a boolean series as the index value, whereas when selecting columns we use a list of column names as the index value.
 This can be a little confusing at first, but you will soon get used to it.

-4 Grouping and averaging values#
+4. Grouping and averaging values#

 4.1 Operating on columns#